 Impact craters can be found on all planets and moons in the Solar System that have a solid surface.
 They are formed when asteroids or comets slam into the planet’s surface at super-high speeds.
 Look at the Moon and you will see that its surface is covered in impact craters.
 You may notice that some craters have bright rays surrounding them.
 These are made of brighter material thrown out from the crater as a result of the impact.
-You can recreate the surface of the Moon and some of its impact craters with this experiment.
+You can make craters and recreate the surface of the Moon yourself with this experiment.

 This experiment is messy, so you may want to do it outside or on a floor that can be swept up easily!